delos/delos.github.io/_research/interparticle.md

 ---
 title: "Collisional dynamics of macroscopic dark matter"
 excerpt: "The dark matter could be primordial black holes.
 In this case, cosmic structure formation is deeply influenced by the gravitational dynamics between individual black holes.
+This movie illustrates the complexity of these dynamics:
 <br/>
 <video width='480' height='480' controls><source src='/files/pbh_heating_crowded-full-fast.mp4' type='video/mp4'></video>"
 collection: research